Every form of hormonal birth control has its own benefits and side effects. The Mirena IUD is no exception.

 There are a number of things that can cause weight gain, and it’s difficult to pinpoint one cause without a well-designed study.

 There’s been a lot of discussion about whether there’s a link between IUDs and depression.

 In 2016, one of the largest studies on birth control and depression was published.
-This study looked at data of more than one million participants in Denmark over a period of 14 years.
-It specifically looked at females ages 15 to 34.

 The study noted that 2.2 percent of people who used hormonal birth control methods (including, but not only, the Mirena IUD) were prescribed antidepressants in a year, while 1.7 percent of people who didn’t use hormonal birth control were prescribed antidepressants.